davidsiaw/luacppinterface/README.md

 API Changes
 ===========

+*API Changes on 10 August 2014*:
+Removed boost dependency.
+LuaCppInterface no longer requires boost on the expectation that most people will by now be using gcc 4.8, clang 3.4 and VS2012 and above

 *API Changes on 11 September 2013*:
 The following methods on LuaTable have been replaced by nicer template methods that allow you to specify more precisely the type you want to use.
 Here are some find/replace transformations that you will find helpful.